library-data-platform/ldp/doc/Admin_Guide.md

 ```

 Running the integration tests requires a FOLIO instance, as well as an
-LDP testbed instance with a spare PostgreSQL or Redshift database.
+empty LDP testbed instance with a spare PostgreSQL or Redshift
-Any contents of the LDP testbed database will be destroyed by these
+database.
+Any contents of the LDP testbed database will be destroyed
-tests; so please be careful.
-The `environment` configuration setting
+by these tests; so please be careful.
+The `environment` configuration
-for the LDP testbed instance should be defined as `development`, and
+setting for the LDP testbed instance should be defined as
-the tests are run as:
+`development`, and the tests are run as:

 ```shell
 $ ./build/src/itest_ldp -s -D <datadir>